victor6567758/kinetic/README.md

 ## 5. Architecture of the Application and Implementation of the Solution
 ### Prerequisites:

-- We will be creating min heap
+- We will be creating min heap.

 - For simplicity, we will be using a discrete timescale